Formula E: Regulations

-The Formula E championship is currently contested by 22 drivers, and 11 teams as of the 2024 season.
+The Formula E championship is currently contested by 20 drivers, and 10 teams as of the 2026 season.
 The sport features electric-powered race cars similar in style to the hybrid-drive cars of Formula One.
-Racing generally takes place on temporary city-centre street circuits, that are around 1.9 to 3.4 km long, although the series is slowly moving towards racing on more traditional circuits, such as Portland International Raceway, and the Misano Circuit.
+Racing generally takes place on temporary city-centre street circuits, that are around 1.9 to 3.4 km long, although the series is slowly moving towards racing on more traditional circuits, such as Shanghai International Circuit, and the Circuito del Jarama.

 Practice

 All practice sessions in Formula E are usually 40 minutes long, with the first practice session generally taking place on Friday afternoon, while the second takes place on Saturday morning (both sessions are held on Saturday morning and last for only 30 minutes in Monaco).
 During these sessions, the drivers are free to use the full qualifying power output (currently 350 kW (475 bhp)).
 An additional practice session takes place on Sunday morning in "doubleheader" weekends, where the series runs two races on the same track on back to back days.